nanake/ffmpeg-tinderbox/README.md

 ```console
 ./build.sh win64 gpl-shared
 ```
-Upon successful build completion, an archive of the build files will be available in the `artifacts` folder.
+Upon successful build completion, the build artifacts will be available in the `artifacts` folder.

 ---